abunchofnerds-25/ccollections/README.md

 const char **vals = chttpsvr_req_query(req, "q", &n);
-/* vals is NULL-terminated; the string values are valid for the handler lifetime, but the array pointer is a scratch buffer recycled on each call to chttpsvr_req_query -- copy any pointers before the next call.
+/* vals is NULL-terminated; the string values are valid for the handler lifetime, but the array pointer is a scratch buffer recycled on each call to chttpsvr_req_query; copy any pointers before the next call.
    NOTE: chttpsvr_req_query cannot distinguish OOM from key-absent; both return (NULL, count=0).
 Call chttpsvr_req_query_oom(req) after a NULL return to tell them apart, or use chttpsvr_req_query_one for single-valued